aurelia/dependency-injection/doc/article/en-US/dependency-injection-basics.md

 > Info
 > Interestingly, you don't need to use our `autoinject` decorator at all to get the above to work.
 The TypeScript compiler will emit the type metadata if *any* decorator is added to the class.
 Aurelia can read this metadata regardless of what decorator triggers TypeScript to add it.
 We simply provide the `autoinject` decorator for consistency and clarity.

-If you aren't using Babel's or TypeScript's decorator support (or don't want to), you can easily provide `inject` metadata using a simple static method on your class:
+If you aren't using Babel's or TypeScript's decorator support (or don't want to), you can easily provide `inject` metadata using a simple static method or property on your class:

 <code-listing heading="CustomerEditScreen Inject Method">
   <source-code lang="ES 2015">